Appawar/Banking_System_Website_Demo/Bank_System_Website_Demo/Bank_System_Website_Demo/README.md

-# basicbankingsystem
+# Banking_System_Website
-A Web application used to transfer money between multiple users (project contains 10 dummy users).
-A dummy user can also be created.
+Created and Developed by : Abhay Pawar.
+This is Basic Banking System Website built in Visual Studio Code.
+In this website we can view customers and can transfer money among them.

-user table have basic fields such as name,email & current balance.
+Customers table will have basic fields such as name, email, current balance,etc.
+We can also see the status of transactions whether they are successful or not.
-Transaction table records all transfers.
+Transfer table will record all transfers happened.